 The Board of County Commissioners may order the Treasurer to conduct an auction of Tax Title or County surplus properties without the request or application form from an individual.

 Nearly all the Tax Title and surplus County-owned property in Whitman County has been liquidated.
 No separate list exists which identify only the properties Whitman County has retained, which are surplus to its needs.

 Copy of Tax Roll

 If you wish a copy of our entire tax roll contact our office.
-The information is available by email or CD.
-The charge is $240 and you are required to sign an affidavit which states that you understand Washington State law prohibits anyone from using this information for commercial purposes.
+The information is available by email or regular postal mail.
+The charge varies and you are required to sign an affidavit which states that you understand Washington State law prohibits anyone from using this information for commercial purposes.
 "Commercial Purposes" means that the person requesting the record intends that the list will be used to communicate with the individual names in the record for the purpose of facilitating profit expecting activity.

 We have partnered with Public Surplus to handle our foreclosure sales!